adamsoutar/Video-Streaming-Site/README.md

 A YouTube-esque clone I wrote to fully experience the job of a Full Stack developer from start to finishing a product.

+This project took 10 days from start to finish.

 ![example gif](example.gif)